 And from then on out, you’re never going to think of vegetables the same way again.

-And this is how you train yourself to not only like, but CRAVE, veggies.
+And this is how you train yourself to permanently love vegetables.

 I did this experiment myself, and started craving veggies after 3 days.
 I had to stop the experiment and go eat two salads.